MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 of different types; for example, one could compute the along-shore current speed (a combination of zonal and meridional velocities) or the water spiciness (a comnbination of temperature and salinity).

+For sea surface height (SSH) observations, OBSFIT samples the model variable :varlink:`etaN`.
+Inputs should thus be the total SSH, not SSH anomalies.
+Because of arbitrary reference values for the dynamic topography, the mean offset between modeled and observed SSH is removed when the cost is calculated.

 .. _obsfit_time:

 Observation duration